bxavaby/arqpi-org/README.md

-A REST API providing programmatic access to Fernando Pessoa's works.

 ## Overview

 arqpi-org serves fragments of text from Fernando Pessoa and his heteronyms through a lightweight, fast API.
 The entire dataset (4079 fragments) is loaded in memory for efficient access and search.